peterjmarko/llm-narrative-framework/docs/DOCUMENTATION.template.md

 ```

 **To interactively force an action on a valid experiment:**
-If you run the script on a complete and valid experiment, it will present an interactive menu allowing you to force a full data repair or analysis update.
+If you run the script on a complete and valid experiment, it will present an interactive menu allowing you to force one of three actions:
+*   **Full Data Repair**: A destructive action that deletes all LLM responses and re-runs the API calls.
+*   **Analysis Update**: A safe action that re-runs only the analysis and reporting stages on existing data.
+*   **Re-aggregation**: A fast action that re-creates only the top-level experiment summary files (`EXPERIMENT_results.csv`, `batch_run_log.csv`).
+This is useful for fixing experiment-level corruption without re-running any analysis.

 ```powershell
 # Run on a valid experiment to bring up the interactive force menu
 .\repair_experiment.ps1 -TargetDirectory "output/new_experiments/experiment_20250727_143214"